Shake, Rattle and Roll 8

-Shake, Rattle and Roll 8 is a 2006 Filipino horror anthology film directed by Rahyan Q. Carlos, Topel Lee, and Michael Tuviera, and the eighth installment of the Shake, Rattle & Roll film series.
+Shake, Rattle and Roll 8 is a 2006 Filipino horror anthology film directed by Rahyan Q. Carlos, Topel Lee, and Michael Tuviera, and the eighth installment of the Shake, Rattle & Roll film series, following the seventh film in 2005.
 It is produced by Regal Entertainment, and was an entry to the 2006 Metro Manila Film Festival.
+The film has three segments: party organizers encounter ghost children at a birthday celebration; a boy discovers his new nanny is a monster; and LRT passengers are attacked by a mutant creature.

+The monster from the "LRT" segment is regarded as one of the most memorable creatures featured in Philippine horror cinema.

 The ninth installment, Shake, Rattle and Roll 9, was released in 2007.

 Plot

 "13th Floor"

-On October 14, 1986, a fire destroys an orphanage, killing many of the orphans and their matron Jene.
-Twenty years later, a high-rise apartment building stands on the site of the orphanage.
-In one of the apartment's penthouse suites resides Alex and her parents, Diana and Oscar.
+On October 14, 1986, a fire caused by a burning paper airplane razes an orphanage, killing the matrons Jene and Ella and all but two of the orphans.
+Twenty years later, a high-rise condominium stands on the site of the orphanage.
+In one of the penthouse suites resides a young girl named Alexandra ("Alex") and her parents, Diana and Oscar.

-For Alex's birthday, which happens to fall on the 20th anniversary of the fire, Diana and Oscar plan to throw a party and hires a group of party organizers.
-Upon arrival, the group led by Sonny consists of head caterer and chef Marge, the assistants Gino and Alyson and the magician/clown Jun, examines the building and begins to feel the presence of lost souls, starting with their elevator ride.
+Diana and Oscar decide to throw a party for Alex's 11th birthday, which happens to fall on the 20th anniversary of the fire.
+When the event organizers, consisting of the head party planner/host Sonny, caterer and chef Marge, assistants Gino and Alyson, and magician/clown Jun arrive at Alex's apartment building, they, particularly Sonny and Jun, suddenly begin to feel the presence of lost souls, starting with their elevator ride.

-Upon stepping at Alex's suite, the group again experiences strange phenomena but dismisses them to set up for the party.
-After inviting some children with their matron, they begin Alex's birthday party.
-Unknown to any of them, the children and the matron they invited were the souls of the orphans and their matron who died in the fire.
+Upon arrival at Alex's suite, the organizers again experience strange phenomena, but dismiss them in order to focus on setting up the party.
+The party begins after the guests, consisting of Alex's friends and their two matrons, arrive.
+Unknown to any of them, the guests were the ghosts of the orphanage fire victims.

-The presence of the ghosts throws the party into chaos.
-The spirits manifest themselves altogether and the original 14th floor where the party was held is changed to 13.
-After a chase, the ghosts reappear in the form of the orphans and Jene, who reveals that Sonny and Jun are the only survivors of the fire and also caused it in an accident, with Alex being born on the ninth anniversary of the incident.
-The souls forgive the two and depart for the afterlife.
+The presence of the ghosts threw the party into chaos.
+The spirits manifest themselves altogether and the original 14th floor where the party was held suddenly becomes the 13th floor.
+After a chase, the ghosts reappear in the form of the orphans, Ella, and Jene, who reveals that Sonny and Jun were the two orphans who survived the fire at the start of the film and that they were also the ones who started it.
+Jene also mentioned that Alex has a connection to the fire, being born on October 14, 1995, the ninth anniversary of the incident.
+Alex, having no siblings and an open third eye, was also revealed to have made friends with the ghosts of the children.
+The souls then forgive Sonny and Jun before departing for the afterlife.